rizinorg/cutter/docs/source/developers-docs/ide-setup.rst

 - builtin help for Qt API
 - builtin .ui file editor (Qt Designer - visual form editor)
+- builtin helper for displaying Qt types in the debugger
 - Viewing source files that are not directly part of the project (R2 source code) is somewhat inconvenient.
+- The simplest way of installing on non-linux operating systems require login with Qt account

 Project setup
 ~~~~~~~~~~~~~